pypy/pypy.org/posts/2024/08/toy-knownbits.md

     return z3.BitVecVal(val, INTEGER_WIDTH)

 def z3_setup_variables():
+    # instantiate a solver
     solver = z3.Solver()

+    # a Z3 variable for the first concrete value
     n1 = BitVec("n1")
+    # a KnownBits instances that uses Z3 variables as its ones and unknowns,
+    # representing the first abstract value
     k1 = KnownBits(BitVec("n1_ones"), BitVec("n1_unkowns"))
+    # add the precondition to the solver that the concrete value n1 must be a
+    # member of the abstract value k1
     solver.add(k1.contains(n1))

+    # a Z3 variable for the second concrete value
     n2 = BitVec("n2")
+    # a KnownBits instances for the second abstract value
     k2 = KnownBits(BitVec("n2_ones"), BitVec("n2_unkowns"))
+    # add the precondition linking n2 and k2 to the solver
     solver.add(k2.contains(n2))
     return solver, k1, n1, k2, n2